Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results: Towers of QMBS

 where $V_{\vr, \vr'}$'s are arbitrary real coefficients.
-This Hamiltonian breaks the $SU(2)$ symmetries, and hence the states of the tower of Eq.~(\ref{eq:HubbardQP}) are examples of QMBS.
-Ref.~\cite{mark2020eta} further performed an exhaustive search of all such terms for the Hubbard model while Ref.~\cite{moudgalya2020eta} identified some such terms and provided sufficient conditions for the preservation of such towers originating from an SGA, a formalism we will briefly discuss in Sec.~\ref{sec:unifiedformalism}.
-Notice that the SGA or dynamical symmetry is similar to systems where an $SU(2)$ symmetry is ``broken" by a constant magnetic field.
-Indeed, starting with an $SU(2)$-symmetric Hamiltonian $H_0$, adding magnetic field $B$ results in an SGA for the usual spin $SU(2)$ symmetry
+This Hamiltonian $H_{\scar}$ breaks the $SU(2)$ symmetries of $\hhub$, and hence the states of the tower of Eq.~(\ref{eq:HubbardQP}) are examples of QMBS eigenstates of $H_{\scar}$.
+An exhaustive search of such nearest-neighbor terms that preserve $\{(\eta^\dagger)^n \ket{\Omega}\}$ as exact eigenstates was performed in Ref.~\cite{mark2020eta}, which includes the Hamiltonian of Eq.~(\ref{eq:Int}).
+Further, Ref.~\cite{moudgalya2020eta} identified some such terms and provided sufficient conditions for the preservation of such towers originating from an SGA, a formalism we will briefly discuss in Sec.~\ref{sec:unifiedformalism}.